nicolargo/klances/README.md

-# klances
-Glances for Kubernetes
+# Klances is "Glances for Kubernetes"